 Eventually his family moved to France where he met Georges de Latour who was looking for a new winemaker for Beaulieu Vineyard.
 André agreed to come to the Napa Valley and arrived in 1938.
 He stayed with Beaulieu Vineyard for some 35 years before ‘retiring’ in 1973.
 However, his career didn’t end then – he continued to significantly contribute to the local wine industry as a winemaker and soils expert and one of his numerous clients was Château Boswell Winery.

-The estate vineyard, while very small features a diversity of terroir including volcanic ash, volcanic based red soil as well as rocky obsidian – all good soils for growing Cabernet Sauvignon.
-Nearby Glass Mountain is literally full of the black shiny obsidian rock that was so commonly used by Native Americans for hunting; part of their vineyard is strewn with these sharp pieces of volcanic black stones (only about a foot deep).
-Only 3.2 acres are planted to vine (approximately 80% Cabernet Sauvignon and 20% Cabernet Franc).
-The overall property is 10 acres with the majority of the land still forested, growing on rugged hillsides.
-The winery is nestled against the wooded hills in a secluded peaceful location within the valley – when one stands near their cave entrance and looks west – all one sees are the wooded hills.
+Despite the diminutive size of their estate vineyard, it features a diversity of soils including volcanic ash, volcanic based red soil as well as rocky obsidian – all good soils for growing Cabernet Sauvignon.
+Nearby Glass Mountain is riddled with black shiny obsidian rock – a stone that was commonly used by Native Americans for hunting.
+Part of their vineyard is strewn with these sharp pieces of volcanic black stones.

-One cave tunnel connects with their existing winery; all the crush and fermentation takes place indoors.
+One cave tunnel connects with the production part of the winery; all the crush and fermentation takes place indoors.
 Older vintages of their Cabernet Sauvignon are stored in the small cave grottoes.
 During the tunneling, two large boulders fell down from one of the ceilings leaving a most unusual concave formation.

-The formal and elegant tasting room is located on the upper level of the cave – however guests will sometimes taste within one of the lower cave grottoes.
-Visits to Château Boswell Winery are for serious wine enthusiasts and are not meant to be rushed.
-Their philosophy is to get to know their customers and a tasting is private and highly personable.
+The formal and elegant tasting room is located on the upper level of the cave, however guests will sometimes taste within one of the lower cave grottoes.
+Visits to Château Boswell Winery are for serious wine enthusiasts and are never meant to be rushed.
+Their philosophy is to get to know their customers; as a result, a tasting is always private and highly personable featuring select current release wines with at least one older bottling available to try.

 Select Wines